How To Use Herbs

 Herbal teas are the most common way to use herbs.
 As a matter of fact, herbal teas or the oldest form of medicine.
 That’s because dried herbs are easily stored, for long periods of time, then used in herbal teas.

 When you make herbal tea, you first put your dry herbs in muslin sack and soak herbs in hot water, as a result herbs powerful compounds get diluted with water.
-Mild herbal teas are used on a daily basis for health & well-being!
+Herbal teas are a delicious way to unwind and sip on some plant power!

-This is my favorite way to use herbs...
-A nice warm cup of herbal tea is relaxing to the mind and body, which is a great way to start feeling better!
+This is my favorite way to use herbs… A warm cup of herbal tea can be a cozy pick-me-up!

 Herbal Tea Bath!!!